yinghork/15418-Project/README.md

 ### TITLE
 Optimizing Parallelization of Boid Simulation

 Claire Ko (yinghork), Haley Carter (hcarter)

 ### SUMMARY
 We are going to implement an optimized Boid Movement Calculation on the NVIDIA GPUs in the lab.
 We will use various work distribution strategies and communication mechanisms to create a more efficient simulation of many objects.

 ### BACKGROUND

 The combined motion of a group, called "boids", is common in nature.
 Thus, simulating the behaviors of a large number of moving objects is important in fields such as virtual reality and computer animation, where each group member interacts with its neighbors.
 When simulating the group, each individual boid will compute its position in the next time step, without colliding with its neighbors and attempting to move towards a global goal or attractor.
 The general group behavior is defined from the individual boid movement and the (possibly changing) location of the global goals.
+The image below describes the three rules for boid movement, in relation to the neighbors of each individual boid:

 ![image](https://user-images.githubusercontent.com/56246022/159631377-de96b45e-c626-4197-9c08-5b721b90ea6c.png)